gsantopaolo/CreativeCampaign-Agent/README.md

-# CreativeCampaign-Agent
+# 🎨 CreativeCampaign-Agent

-Agentic AI for social ads: brand-safe hero images &amp; layouts, generated, resized, localized, and region-customized at scale
+AI-powered creative automation for social ads: generate brand-safe images, add logos intelligently, localize copy, and export in multiple formats—all at scale.

 ---

-## Why This Approach?
+## 💡 Why This Approach?

 This isn't just a coding exercise—it's built like a real customer deployment.
-Instead of creating a toy demo from scratch, this POC uses production-ready patterns that you'd actually deploy at scale.
+Instead of a toy demo, this POC demonstrates production-ready patterns you'd actually use at scale.

 ### Design Principles

-✅ **Smart Architecture** - Event-driven microservices where they add value, simplicity everywhere else
+✅ **Smart Architecture** - Event-driven microservices where they add value
-✅ **Production-Ready** - Built with scalability, reliability, and observability from day one
+✅ **Production-Ready** - Scalability, reliability, and observability from day one
-✅ **AI-Powered Quality** - Intelligent agents handle quality control and compliance automatically
+✅ **AI-Powered** - OpenAI DALL-E 3 + GPT-4o-mini for intelligent automation
-✅ **Real-World Ready** - Works with enterprise tools (S3, MongoDB, NATS) you'd use in production
+✅ **Real-World Ready** - Enterprise tools (S3, MongoDB, NATS) you'd use in production

 ### What Makes This Production-Ready?

-- **Event-Driven Architecture**: NATS JetStream for decoupled, scalable communication
+- 🔄 **Event-Driven**: NATS JetStream for reliable, scalable messaging
-- **Fault Tolerance**: Dead letter queues, retries, health checks, graceful degradation
+- 🛡️ **Fault Tolerant**: Retries, health checks, graceful degradation
-- **Observability**: Structured logging, metrics, distributed tracing ready
+- 📊 **Observable**: Structured logging with emojis for easy scanning
-- **Agentic AI**: Self-evaluating agents that improve quality without manual intervention
+- 🤖 **AI-Powered**: GPT-4o-mini vision analyzes images for optimal logo placement
-- **Enterprise Integrations**: S3-compatible storage, MongoDB, multi-provider GenAI support
+- 🏢 **Enterprise Ready**: S3 storage, MongoDB, Docker Compose

 > **For evaluators**: This shows how a 2-day customer POC would look at scale.
 See [`docs/simplified-alternative.md`](docs/simplified-alternative.md) for a minimal approach, and [`docs/why-microservices.md`](docs/why-microservices.md) for architectural trade-offs.

 ---

-# Creative Automation for Localized Social Ads (POC)
+## 📋 What It Does

-End-to-end pipeline that turns a **campaign brief** into **localized creatives** (images + copy) for multiple products and languages, with **brand composition**, **approvals & revisions**, **agentic quality control**, and **observability**.
-Built for the Adobe FDE take-home.
+Turns a **campaign brief** into **localized creatives** (images + copy) for multiple products and languages, with **AI-powered branding**, **multi-format export**, and **production-ready reliability**.

 > Full details:
 >